Skip to main content

 {'type': 'function_call_output', 'call_id': 'call_Eaw188yiAYpNCgQXduR1x0lR', 'output': '{"result": "Correct!"}'}

 Nice one!
 We have a working ORS environment.
-Now we’ll see how how we can host the environment on OpenReward.
-This is not necessary - you can host your environment wherever you like.
-However, the benefits of using OpenReward are:
+Now we’ll see how we can host the environment on OpenReward.
+The benefits of using OpenReward are:

-• Infrastructure sorted: you do not have to set up infrastructure and compute to host the environment yourself.
-We take care of this for you and you are only charged based on your actual usage of the environment.
+• Infrastructure: you do not have to set up infrastructure and compute to host the environment yourself.
+We take care of this and you are only charged based on your actual usage of the environment.

-• Discovery supercharged: your environment can be discovered and used by other users of the platform, helping drive adoption and attention to your work.
+• Discovery: your environment can be discovered and used by other users of the platform, helping drive adoption and attention to your work.

 Host on OpenReward